Howell Davis

-A short career
+Piracy

 Born in Milford Haven, Pembrokeshire, Wales, Davis started out in piracy on 11 July 1718 when the slave ship Cadogan, on which he was serving as a mate, was captured by the pirate Edward England.
 Deciding to join the pirates, Davis was given command of the Cadogan and set out for Brazil on 18 July 1718.
 However, his crew mutinied and sailed to Barbados instead.
 Here Davis was imprisoned on the charge of piracy, but was eventually released and sought shelter in the pirate den of New Providence in the Bahamas.
 With New Providence being cleaned out by Governor Woodes Rogers, Davis left on the sloop Buck and conspired with six other crew members, who included Thomas Anstis and Walter Kennedy, to take over the vessel off Martinique.
 Davis was elected captain and conducted raids from his base at Coxon's Hole.